dictzip/dictzip-java/README.md

 It is recommended to post an issue before sending a patch.

+## Dependencies

+DictZip library does not depend on any project without Java standard libraries.

+DictZip CLI utility depends on some libraries.

+### Runtime depenency

+- java-getopts library(GPLv2+)
+- Apache commons codec library(Apache2)

+### Test dependency

+- TestNG framework(Apache2)
+- Apache commons IO library(Apache2)

-## Copyrights
+## Copyrights and License

+DictZip library for Java and command line utility.

-Copyright (C) 2001-2004 JDictd project.
+Copyright (C) 2001-2004 Ho Ngoc Duc
 Copyright (C) 2016 Hiroshi Miura

-Some part of DictZip library code is come from a part of abandoned jdictd on java by JDictd project.
+Some part of this program code are come from a part of abandoned jdictd on java by JDictd project.

-## license

-Dictributed by GPL-2 and later.
+DictZip command line utility is distributed under the terms of GNU General Public License Version 3 or (at your option) any later version.

+DictZip library is distributed under the terms of the GNU General Public License Version 2 or (at your option) any later version.